Steven0351/SwiftyRequest/README.md

   return components
 }()
 ```
-I personally like to omit the creation of a local variable and then returning it at the end.
-I prefer the former because I get a clean declarative block.
+I prefer to have a clean declarative block instead of creating a local variable and then returning it at the end.
+There is nothing inherently wrong with that approach, but when possible I prefer to omit anything that may distract from what is going on at the callsite.

 I've found that in most cases, endpoints that I need to fetch data from are typically unchanged except from a path here or a query parameter there.
 (Note: `Query` is a typealias for `URLQueryItem`)
 ```swift